TristenS27/Database/DB task 2/README.md

-• The football CSV file is to be used in conjunction with GTFootball.py
+• The football CSV file is to be used in conjunction with FootballDatabase.py

 • Put the CSV file where your path folder is set to

 • DO NOT set this file within any other folders in path

-• CSV Format: (date,opponent,location,GT score,opponent score)
+• CSV Format: (date, opponent, location, GT score, opponent score)
 1. Date: the date of the game, in Year-Month-Day format.
 2. Opponent: the name of the opposing team
 3. Location: Home, Away, or Neutral